MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-change-history.md

 ---
 # Change history for storage topics in Windows Server

-> Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016
+> Applies to: Windows Server 2019, Windows Server 2016, Windows Server (Semi-Annual Channel)

 This topic lists new and updated topics in the [Storage](storage.md) documentation for Windows Server.